t-mart/ItemVersion/CONTRIBUTING.md

 $ wap dev-install -w "C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns"
 ```

 Then, load up WoW and you'll be using your development addon.
+Run `/itemversion`
+to ensure that the version is `dev`.

 ## Versioning